Chewy gluten free paleo almond butter cookies made with only 5 ingredients. They taste even better sprinkled with sea salt or dipped in chocolate.

 And if you have a nut allergy, simply replace the nut butter with sunflower seed butter.
 If the batter is too thin, you can always add in some flax meal.

-Tips for making the best gluten free paleo almond butter cookies
+Tips best 5-ingredient paleo cookies

 It’s best to use the base of your hand or a fork to slightly flatten each cookie ball before baking.
 Just don’t flatten them too much as the do spread in the oven.